April 1, 2017

 FLIGHT TO NOWHERE (1946)

-There are very few actors of note in this one.
-Only die-hard B-movie fans might recognize them.
-FBI agent, Jack Holt, needs to retrieve a map containing the location of uranium deposits which was stolen from a Korean national who was subsequently murdered after leaving a dinner party.
-Certain guests at the party are all suspects and Holt arranges to have his trusted pilot and former FBI agent, Alan Curtis, tail them.
-Curtis, at times, does his best Clark Gable impression.
+There are very few actors who might be recognized by die-hard B-movie fans.
+Jack Holt, the famous early Western star, plays an FBI agent out to retrieve a map containing the location of uranium deposits, which was stolen from a Korean national and subsequently murdered after leaving a dinner party.
+This is the first studio film to deal with an atomic bomb angle.
+Certain guests at the party are suspects, and Holt arranges to have his trusted pilot and former FBI agent, Alan Curtis, tail them.
+Curtis was a frequent player during this era and does his best Clark Gable impression at times.
 Their washroom scene provides some well-delivered witty lines by Curtis.
 The scene simply supplies the background of their espionage days during World War II.
 Holt pops up throughout the film to keep the viewer and Curtis abreast as the story drags on.
 Curtis’ witty comments are the only spark to an otherwise droll script to nowhere.
 He gets hit over the head more than the average charter pilot, each time accounting for his loss of a secret map.
-If the map gets stolen there is a music cue by a harp to confirm it.
+If the map gets stolen, there is a music cue by a harp to confirm it.

-Note: This project is probably the first film to deal with an atom bomb angle and for bringing Hoot Gibson out of his retirement...er...element.
-All the filming was done on location in Chatsworth, California, and Iverson Ranch, reflecting a budget reminiscent of the films which made Gibson famous.
+Note: This project may be most notable for bringing Hoot Gibson out of his retirement...er...element.
+All the filming was done on location in Chatsworth, California, and Iverson Ranch, reflecting a budget reminiscent of the films that made Gibson famous.
 His minuscule appearance as the sheriff is notable for his cowboy hat and a cue-perfect entrance.

 No comments: